CSU-KangHu/HiTE/README.md

 KmerRepFinder works with genome assemblies in FASTA, FA, and FNA formats.

 ## <a name="output"></a>Output
-KmerRepFinder can output an annotated consensus TE library in FASTA format.
+KmerRepFinder outputs an annotated consensus TE library in FASTA format.

 ### <a name="repeatmasker_annotation_info"></a>Genome annotation information
 The annotated consensus TE library is further input into RepeatMasker for annotating the whole genome, and the annotation information for the genome is also output.